davideborghi/ItalianDotNetDateTimeUtils/docs/nuget-checklist.md

     **dotnet pack -c Release DavideBorghi.ItalianDotNetDateTimeUtils.csproj /p:NuspecFile=DavideBorghi.ItalianDotNetDateTimeUtils.nuspec**

-4. Push package to Nuget by navigating inside _src/DavideBorghi.ItalianDotNetDateTimeUtils/bin/release_ directory and by running the following command, specifying YOUR_NUGET_API_KEY with valid (i.e. not expired) API Key value from [Nuget > Account > Api Keys](https://www.nuget.org/account/apikeys) menu and PACKAGE_VERSION (e.g: 2.0.0):
+4. Push package to NuGet by navigating inside _src/DavideBorghi.ItalianDotNetDateTimeUtils/bin/release_ directory and by running the following command, specifying YOUR_NUGET_API_KEY with valid (i.e. not expired) API Key value from [NuGet &#8594; Account &#8594; Api Keys](https://www.nuget.org/account/apikeys) menu and PACKAGE_VERSION (e.g: 2.0.0):

     **dotnet nuget push -s https://www.nuget.org/api/v2/package -k YOUR_NUGET_API_KEY DavideBorghi.ItalianDotNetDateTimeUtils.PACKAGE_VERSION.nupkg**

-5. Check if the new version of the package is already available on [Nuget](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils/).
+5. Check if the new version of the package is already available on [NuGet](https://www.nuget.org/packages/DavideBorghi.ItalianDotNetDateTimeUtils/).

 6. Now, you deserve to enjoy your :coffee: or :tea: or :beer:!